jorgeassis/dataVisualization/README.md

 # rGIS V1.0

-R pipelines to produce GIS maps on the Fly.
+R pipelines of GIS tools and mapping..

 ## Authors